LCzoboriek/TDD-Cobol/Bulletin-Board-System/README.md

 # Makers BBS
-This program should be run in a terminal that is 132 x 43 This week the goal is:
+This program should be run in a terminal that is 132 x 43

+The way to run the program remotely is to install Gnu cobol and any other dependencies, then navigate to project folder and use the following command in terminal

+'./cbl run'
+This week the goal is:

 * Learn to build software in a team.